Sandford Fleming: Later life

 When the railway privatization instituted by Tupper in 1880 forced him out of a job with government, he retired from the world of surveying, and took the position of Chancellor of Queen's University in Kingston, Ontario.
 He held this position for his last 35 years, where his former Minister George Monro Grant was principal from 1877 until Grant's death in 1902.
 Not content to leave well enough alone, he tirelessly advocated the construction of a submarine telegraph cable connecting all of the British Empire, the All Red Line, which was completed in 1902.

 Being a man of ideas, in 1882 he authored a book on the land policy of the HBC.

 He also kept up with business ventures, becoming in 1882 one of the founding owners of the Nova Scotia Cotton Manufacturing Company in Halifax.
 He was a member of the North British Society.
 He also helped found the Western Canada Cement and Coal Company, which spawned the company town of Exshaw, Alberta.
-In 1910, this business was captured in a hostile take-over by stock manipulators acting under the name Canada Cement Company, which action was said by some to lead to an emotional depression that would contribute to Fleming's death a short time later.
+In 1910, this business was captured in a hostile take-over by stock manipulators acting under the name Canada Cement Company, an action which Fleming took as a personal blow.

 In 1880 he served as the vice president of the Ottawa Horticultural Society.
 In 1888, he became the first president of the Rideau Curling Club, after leaving the Ottawa Curling Club in protest of its temperance policy.

 In early 1890s he turned his attention to electoral reform and the need for proportional representation.
 He authored two books on the subject "An Appeal to the Canadian Institute on the Rectification of Parliament" (1892) and "Essays on the Rectification of Parliament" (1893), which included an essay by Australian reformer Catherine Helen Spence.